libthinkpad/dockd/README.md

 Now, log out and log back in and everything should work normally.

+## Dock and undock hooks

+If you want to to additional actions after docking or undocking, you can define them in /etc/dockd/dock.hook and /etc/dockd/undock.hook.

+There, you can disable WiFi when docked, change input profiles, keyboard layouts, sound outputs and so on.

 ## Changelog

 __*What's new in version 1.20*__
 * First public releae

+__*What's new in version 1.21*__
+* Added support for dock and undock hooks

 [Back to top](#)